Super Smash Bros. 64 AI: Reinforcement Learning Part 1: The Environment

 Bugs / things that took a long time to figure out

-• Figuring out the format of the n64.json file took a long time.
+file took a long time.
 I don’t think there are docs on how this is defined.
-So here’s what everything is as far as I can tell:
+So here’s what everything is as far as I can tell:lib

-• lib: this should be a prefix of the name of the shared library the core is compiled to.
-So for instance mupen64plus is compiled to mupen64plus_next_libretro.so.
-So lib should be set to “mupen64plus_next”.
+should be set to “mupen64plus_next”.
 Furthermore, after compiling the core each time, you need to copy the shared library to retro/retro/cores.
-This is done by setup.py initially, but if you recompile you have to do it manually.
+This is done by setup.py initially, but if you recompile you have to do it manually.ext

-• ext: extension of the rom files for this core.
+: extension of the rom files for this core.types

-• types: I believe this is only used by the searching functionality to limit the scope of its search for variables to the specified types.
+: I believe this is only used by the searching functionality to limit the scope of its search for variables to the specified types.rambase

-• rambase: the location in memory where the relevant portion of ram starts.
+: the location in memory where the relevant portion of ram starts.
 In the n64 this is 0x80000000.
 This has an effect on how the emulator reads the ram so you have to set it correctly.
-To find out what value to use, look up the “memory map” for your core.
+To find out what value to use, look up the “memory map” for your core.keybinds

-• keybinds: these are the keyboard keys used to manually control the environment.
+: these are the keyboard keys used to manually control the environment.buttons

-• buttons: these are the actual button values used to take actions, and (I believe) their order does matter.
+: these are the actual button values used to take actions, and (I believe) their order does matter.
 It needs to match the order used in the core/libretro.h file.
 So for example, atari2600/libretro.h:178 shows the button ordering.
 The buttons in this json file need to match that.
-All the libretro cores implement a similar ordering it seems.
+All the libretro cores implement a similar ordering it seems.actions

 The main tool I used to figure that stuff out was gdb, but debugging a c program called through python, which is not something I realized you could do previously.